JoshFried/SOEN341/README.md

 Fahim Bhuiyan - 40091942, https://github.com/fahimbhuiyan

-Mike S. Kanyarushatsi - 26423086, www.github.com/mkanyar
+Mike Stephane Kanyarushatsi - 26423086, www.github.com/mkanyar

 To implement this project we will be using react for the frontend, and django for the backend.
 More info to come soon